WaleedAlrashed/countries-navigator-flutter/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+### TOOD Features

+Download a country profile:
+go to a country details page , then generate a pdf that contains info about this particular country